nginx/unit-docs/source/configuration.rst

 Applications
 ************

-For each application, you use the API to define a JSON object in the :samp:`applications` section of the Unit configuration.
-The JSON object defines several characteristics of the application, including the language it's written in, the number of application processes to run, the directory with the file or files for the application, and parameters that vary by language.
+Each app that Unit runs is defined as an object in the :samp:`config/applications` section of the control API; it lists the app's language and settings, its runtime limits, process model, and various language-specific options.

-This example runs 20 processes of the PHP application named :samp:`blogs` using the files found in the :file:`/www/blogs/scripts` directory.
-The default launch file when the URL doesn't specify the PHP file is :file:`index.php`.
+Here, Unit runs 20 processes of a PHP app called :samp:`blogs`, stored in the :file:`/www/blogs/scripts/` directory:

 .. code-block:: json